Joint AMC – MBA Preparedness for Internship Survey

 Results of the 2017 Joint AMC/MBA Preparedness for Internship Survey

-Click here to see a powerpoint with detailed results.
+Please click here to see detailed national survey results.